imguolao/monaco-vue/packages/editor/README.md

 # monaco-vue

-🎉 version `v1` suport vue 2&3 now ✌
+🎉 version `v1` support vue 2&3 now ✌

 Use [monaco-editor](https://microsoft.github.io/monaco-editor/) loaded from [CDN](#cdn) in [Vue 2&3](https://vuejs.org/), no need to configure plugins in `webpack` (or `rollup`, ` vite`) and other packaging tools.